Steven Spielberg: Production

 In 1993, Spielberg served as an executive producer for the NBC science fiction series seaQuest DSV; the show was not a hit.
 In 1994, he found success producing the medical drama ER.
 That year, Spielberg founded DreamWorks with Jeffrey Katzenberg and David Geffen.
 Spielberg cited greater creative control and distribution improvements as the main reasons for founding his own studio; he and his partners compared themselves to the founders of United Artists in 1919.
 DreamWorks' investors included Microsoft founders Paul Allen and Bill Gates.
 After founding DreamWorks, Spielberg continued to operate Amblin Entertainment and direct films for other studios.
 He helped design Jurassic Park: The Ride at Universal Studios Florida.
 The workload of filmmaking and operating a studio raised questions about his commitments, but Spielberg maintained that "this is all fitting nicely into my life and I'm still home by six and I'm still home on the weekends."
 In 1998, DreamWorks Animation produced its first full-length animated features, Antz and The Prince of Egypt.
 Shrek (2001) was the first winner of the Academy Award for Best Animated Feature.

-Spielberg and Tom Hanks produced Band of Brothers (2001), a ten-part HBO miniseries based on Stephen E. Ambrose's book of the same name.
+Spielberg and Tom Hanks produced Band of Brothers (2001), a ten-part HBO miniseries based on Stephen E. Ambrose's book.
 It follows Easy Company of the 101st Airborne Division's 506th Parachute Infantry Regiment.
 It won a Golden Globe for Best Miniseries.
-He produced Memoirs of a Geisha (2005), an adaptation of Arthur Golden's novel of the same name.
-Spielberg and Zemeckis executive-produced the animated film Monster House (2006), marking their eighth collaboration.
-He also worked with Clint Eastwood for the first time, co-producing Flags of Our Fathers and Letters from Iwo Jima with Robert Lorenz.
+He produced Memoirs of a Geisha (2005), an adaptation of Arthur Golden's novel.
+Spielberg and Zemeckis executive-produced Monster House (2006), marking their eighth collaboration.
+He co-produced Clint Eastwood's Flags of Our Fathers and Letters from Iwo Jima (2006).
 Spielberg served as executive producer for Disturbia, (2007) and the Transformers film series.
 That same year, Spielberg and Mark Burnett co-produced On the Lot, a reality and competition show about filmmaking.
 Spielberg returned to the World War II theme, co-producing the 2010 miniseries The Pacific with Hanks and Gary Goetzman.
 It is centered on the battles in the Pacific Theater.
 The next year, Spielberg co-created Falling Skies, a science fiction series on TNT, with Robert Rodat and produced the 2011 Fox series Terra Nova and J. J. Abrams's Super 8.